graalvm/graal-languages-demos/graalwasm/graalwasm-micronaut-photon/README.md

 ./target/demo-wasm-debug -Ddap=true
 ```

+Once you are in a debugging session, the debugger should break in the JavaScript binding.
+You can resume execution, which will bring up the server, and set breakpoints, for example in `flipv()` or any other effect.
+When you then run code that has breakpoints set, for example by clicking on "Flip Vertical" on the landing page, execution should halt at the breakpoint positions.
+From there, you can step through the code, including stepping into calls to Wasm, which will reveal the Rust sources of Photon.
+Be aware that on the Rust side, you may need to step into an additional frame injected by wasm-bindgen and over additional code inlined by the Rust compiler.
+Check out these demo debugging sessions in [IntelliJ](https://youtu.be/YqrEqXB59rA?t=3057) and [VS Code](https://youtu.be/uefc2t9AmQI?t=2093) for more details.

-Note that the debug build of Photon has additional optimizations disabled in the Rust toolchain, causing the application to perform slower compared with the result build.
+Note that the debug build of Photon has additional optimizations disabled in the Rust toolchain, causing the application to perform more slowly compared with the release build.
-Also note, that the DWARF debug info increases the file size of the Photon Wasm module from ~1.5M to ~26M, and with that also the file size of the JARs and native images.
+Also note that the DWARF debug info increases the file size of the Photon Wasm module from ~1.5M to ~26M, and with that also the file size of the JARs and native images.

 ## Implementation Details